WEC-Sim/WEC-Sim_Applications/Nonlinear_Model_Predictive_for_WECCCOMP/README.md

 This solution offers 2 options.
 1. to use the precalculated excM obtained from wecSim (_predictionType  = 1_); 2.
 Use an Autoregressive algorithm to predict the wave excitation moment (as used in the Paper), (_predictionType  = 2_).
 The user can also specify when the prediction method begins to run, with the default value of _startPredictor = 10_.
 The controller init.m file defines both variables.

 _**Other parameters:**_ Additional parameters that the user can change include the prediction horizon (_NP_) for the NMPC, or the proportional gain (_prop_gain_), Max/Min value for the control input (_McSat_), the input rate penalisation matrix (_R_crtl_), and the efficiency of the actuator whether functioning as a generator (_eta_generator_) or a motor (_eta_motoring_).
 For the approximation of the efficiency function, the "smoothness" factor (_phi_eff_) is used.
 Parameters for the predictor, number of lag terms (ARorder) or the number of past values to compute the AR coefficients (ARtrainingSet).
 All these parameters are defined in the controller_init.m file.

+## Broken Library Link

+The body(1) block in WaveStar.slx contains a broken library link.
+A goto block from the signal F_excitation has been added, resulting in a broken library link.
+This goto block named excForce is input to the function transfExcMoment to transform the excitation forces into excitation moment around pivot point A at each time step.

+If the user wishes to conduct the simulation with perfect prediction of the wave excitation moment for a different sea state than those specified in the wecSim.m file, a simulation without a controller must first be run (a proportional controller with proportional gain equl to zero.).
+To utilise the Prediction algorithm predictionType = 1, the variable excM wecSim from this simulation must be saved in the folder waveData.